bashu/django-maintenancemode/README.rst

 your site for maintenance work.

-Logged in users having staff credentials can still fully use the site as can users visiting the site from an ip address defined in Django's ``INTERNAL_IPS``.
+Logged in users having staff credentials can still fully use the site as can users visiting the site from an IP address defined in Django's ``INTERNAL_IPS``.

 Authored by `Remco Wendt <https://github.com/shanx>`_, and some great `contributors <https://github.com/shanx/django-maintenancemode/contributors>`_.